Wild Sex, Drugs, Howling in the Desert

 Us regular folks, most of us, are savages and respect nothing more than those in power.
 I dream of becoming just like them every hour.
 When I become aware of my impotence, I anguish under the weight of cement and iron and turn a blind eye sour.
 I look for escapes that allow me to give up my dreams by burning them in the sacrificial fires.
 I crave drugs and get high.
 It calms my own desires.
 Without the drug prohibitions, my sex drive would run like wolves wild.
 I lose myself in alternate universes, working hard to become a good consumer with debts piled.

 So we ignore how the privileged loot our coffers.
 The crowd respects nothing more than those money mongers.
 We invite these vampires to suck the blood from our minds as they claim to let it trickle back down to us, a tiny drop at a time.
 The rich piss down on us from their high towers and call that economic policy so fine.

 We sacrifice our children, if not their lives in endless wars, then in their education, health and in a failed environment.
-We prostrate before these medieval lords as if they were the lineage of royal sacrament.
+We prostrate before these medieval lords as if they were the lineage of a royal sacrament.
 We hardly inquiry whether they are worthy of our worship.

-Heirs of Moloch, the barons practice a long history of war crimes, torture and demonic lordship.
+Heirs of Moloch, the barons practice a long history of war crimes, torture, and demonic lordship.